jessicajddayana/jessicajddayana/README.md

-- 👋 Hi, I’m @jessicajddayana or Jéssica Bustamante, I'm Computer Engeener and the biomedical area
+- 👋 Hi, I’m @jessicajddayana or Jéssica Bustamante, I'm Computer Engineer in biomedical area
 - 👀 I’m interested in developing, diving, swimming and dancing.
+- 🌱 I like books, dogs, learning new things.
+- I'm speaking english and russian.
 <!---
-- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...